corda/samples-java/Features/queryablestate-carinsurance/README.md

 In this CorDapp we would use an `Insurance` state and persist its properties in a custom table in the database.
 The `Insurance` state among other fields also contains an `VehicleDetail` object, which is the asset being insured.
 We have used this `VehicleDetail` to demonstrate _One-to-One_ relationship.
-Similarly we also have a list of `Claim` objects in the `Insurance` state which represents claims made against the insurance.
+Similarly, we also have a list of `Claim` objects in the `Insurance` state which represents claims made against the insurance.
 We use them to demonstrate _One-to-Many_ relationship.